m1griffin/arrayfunc/codegen/docmathtemplate.rst

 corresponding integer size.
 Signed integers are accumulated in the equivalent to an 'l' array type, and unsigned integers are accumulated in the equivalent to an 'L' array type.
-This means that integer arrays using smaller integer word sizes cannot overflow unless extremenly large arrays are used (and may be impossible due to limits on array indices in the array module).
+This means that integer arrays using smaller integer word sizes cannot overflow unless extremely large arrays are used (and may be impossible due to limits on array indices in the array module).

 asum(inparray)